-- 1. Explain the value of offering 12-Step Programs as part of a "menu of options" - List at least 4 guidelines for visitors attending a meeting of a 12-Step Program or other mutual help group - 3.
-Describe the principles of recovery support services such as recovery high schools and collegiate recovery programs
+- 1. Explain the value of offering mutual support organizations as part of a "menu of options". - 2.
+List at least 4 guidelines for visitors attending a meeting of a mutual support organization. - 3.
+Describe the evidence for recovery support services.